bitcoin-sv-specs/protocol/updates/genesis-spec.md

 specific output script template.
 If the specific script template is present in the script of an output that is being spent by an input then it is treated in a different way, rather than being executed normally.

+The p2sh script template is identified as `OP_HASH160 <20 bytes data> OP_EQUAL`, or in hex `a914 <20 bytes data> 87`,
+where the 20 bytes of data will vary depending on the redeem script being used.

-This feature is being removed by the Genesis Upgrade.
-The P2SH script template will not be treated “specially” for outputs but will be evaluated normally.
+The P2SH capability is being removed by the Genesis Upgrade and the presence of a p2sh script template in an output will invalidate a transaction.

 #### OP_RETURN Functionality